Prince Christopher of Greece and Denmark

 Christopher had seven older siblings:

 Christopher was noted to have an excellent sense of humor and a talent for mimicry, earning him great affection within his family.
 He was also a talented musician, studying piano for many years.
 He was also offered the thrones of Lithuania, Albania, and Portugal, all of which he refused.
-Christopher believed a throne should be accepted only when the prospective ruler was seriously dedicated to the idea of leading a country.
+Christopher believed a throne should be accepted only when the prospective ruler was seriously dedicated to leading a country.
 Christopher did not believe himself to be sufficiently up to the challenge.

 Christopher with his first wife Princess Anastasia, the former Nancy Leeds. source: Wikipedia

-Obscure to the American press prior to his marriage, Christopher was immediately the focus of significant media attention following the wedding.
+Obscure to the American press before his marriage, Christopher was immediately the focus of significant media attention following the wedding.
 William Leeds, Nancy’s son from her first marriage, later married Princess Xenia Georgievna of Russia, the daughter of Christopher’s sister Maria.
 Sadly, Anastasia was diagnosed with cancer not long after the wedding and died in London in 1923.

 Francoise of Orleans, Christopher’s second wife. source: Wikimedia